 Your Shiraz travel guide might have told you that the handicraft market in Shiraz is also robust.
 The Qashqai nomads living in Shiraz are famous for their craftsmanship and unique designs of their carpets.
-Carpets, nomad’s tents, Kilims are among the most popular ones.
+Carpets, rugs, nomad’s tents, and Kilims are among the most popular ones.
 You might want to put visit the Qashqai nomads on your Shiraz day plans.

 Souvenirs of Shiraz

-To live in Shiraz means to experience the richest of Iranian culture.
-City of Hafez and Saadi is not your typical town; you’re here to enjoy the moment.
+To live in Shiraz means to experience the richest Iranian culture.
+The city of Hafez and Saadi is not your typical town; you’re here to enjoy the moment.
 How?
 Through its poetry and romance, through long walks alongside the boulevards of this garden-city and through meeting new friends and the plethora of things do to in Shiraz.
 The nights are as lovely as the days, the people friendlier than other cities, and the tourists – surprisingly – more companionable.
 It’s the atmosphere.
 Shiraz invites you to slow down and enjoy the moment.
 Tomorrow may never come.

 Shiraz: the city of literature, passion, arts, and poetry is among the country’s most liberal places to live.
-Religion is not prevalent in Shiraz as it is so in other cities of Iran.
-Maybe only second to Tehran, in Shiraz, you can find the most diverse opinions about religion, God, Islam, and how one should live their lives.
+Religion is not as prevalent in Shiraz as it is so in other cities of Iran.
+Maybe only second to Tehran, in Shiraz, you can find the most diverse opinions about religion, God, Islam, and how one should live their life.

 However, among Shiraz’s attractions, the religious ones stand out for the beauty and elegance.
 The Shah Cheragh Mosque is one of the most prominent sacred sites in southern Iran and is decorated with extremely delicate mirror work.
 Beautiful mosques pop out here and there, each with their own beauty, adding to the list of places to visit in Shiraz.